Chapter 18:

 Leaning over as much as my aching back allowed, I reached out and pinched her nose as hard as possible.

 “Ow, ow, ow, ow, ow!
 What’s wrong?!”
-Zephyra yelped, jolting awake and sitting up straight, her hand flying to her face.
+Zephyra yelped, jolting awake, her hand flying to her face.

 Zephyra blinked groggily, rubbing her nose.
-Then, with an exaggerated sigh, she looked at me, narrowing her eyes as if deep in thought.
-“Why do I think that sounded sarcastic?”
+“Why do I feel like it sounded sarcastic?”

 “Because it was,” I replied dryly.

-She straightened up, one hand on her hip and the other wagging a finger at me as though scolding a misbehaving child.
+She straightened up, still rubbing her nose and said.
 “Compared to the first day you got here, you’ve become quite mouthy.
 Is this that famous ‘rebellious period’ in youth?
 Big sis is worried!”

 “When exactly did you become my big sister?!”